rauburtin/CopilotHackathon-01-202-roch4/exercisefiles/node/README.md

 Now that we have the new functionality added and tests covering it, lets create a Dockerfile for the Node JS Application.

 - Build the image using Copilot and expose the port 3000.
+- Create command to run docker in port 3000
+- Test that the application is working in port 3000

 ## Summary